March is Kentucky Storytelling Month

 Submit information about your event so we can help you spread the word.
 Although we usually feature only open to the public events, during Kentucky Storytelling Month we’ll also tout private events to help website visitors develop ideas for how they too can celebrate.

 Need help creating a storytelling event?

 Storytelling events are as varied as the people who produce them, so feel free to forge ahead creating whatever event you imagine.

-Here are two resources that could also feed your imagination and help you:
+Here is a resource that could also feed your imagination and help you:

-· Check out the Publications offered (left hand menu) on the Producers & Organizers Special Interest Group page of the National Storytelling Network website.
+· Check out the Publications offered (Articles For Producers) on the Producers & Organizers Special Interest Group page of the National Storytelling Network website.

 Questions?
 Please contact StorytellingMonth@kystory.org.

 |Copyright 2006-2023 by Kentucky Storytelling Association.
 All Rights Reserved.
 Revised September 28, 2023||Web site maintained by Kate Dudding|